-Ever resourceful, and showing the ingenuity of someone much older, Logan wrote out his speech in pencil and asked his Mum to type it out for him, ready for the meeting.
+Ever resourceful, and showing the ingenuity of someone much older, Logan wrote out his crime speech in pencil.
+Then, he asked his Mum to type it out for him.
+So, he was ready for the meeting.

 The best line from his speech at the Brooklyn Park Council meeting?

 “We need to get mean and we need to mean it.”

 A great line, showing a mastery of the phrase reversal rhetorical technique.
 Superb.

 His speech went down well with the Council and the Police Department who concurred with the spirit of the speech.

 They did note, however, that his idea for a crime deterrent…an armoured car on the streets…was not so practical as stepping up police patrols and neighbourhood watch.
 Somehow, don’t adults always wreck the best plans!